 To cover various living expenses and any potential emergency, you’ll want some of your assets to be liquid.
 In the long run, however, it’s best to think of liquidity as a scale, where some assets should be readily convertible into cash.
 On the other end of the scale lies your illiquid assets where they can’t be readily sold for cash.

 While illiquidity is mostly used for business and finance, the concept also applies to your assets.
 Illiquid assets can’t be sold easily or quickly converted to cash, so they may stay with you for months or even years before they are sold.
-This condition occurs where there isn’t a market-ready for the assets or has a limited number of buyers.
+This condition when it takes time to convert your asset into money.

 The most basic example of an illiquid asset is your house, as it may take some effort to sell it and you may not know the exact value of the house until the price is agreed upon between you and the buyer.

 When it comes to illiquid assets, the shortage of ready buyers can lead to huge discrepancies between the asking price (from you, the seller), and the bid price placed by the buyer.